IdanHenik/Openshift-Backup-Restore-Workshop/stage1/README.md

 Before you begin, ensure you have the following prerequisites in place:

 - Access to an OpenShift cluster with cluster-admin premissions.
-- Acces to a S3 Bucket.
+- Acces to an S3 Bucket.
-- The OADP Operator installed on your OpenShift cluster.
-If not installed, follow the official documentation to [install the OADP Operator](https://github.com/kastenhq/Documentation).

 ## Step-by-Step Guide